OpenCDSS/cdss-app-statemod-cs/dev-doc/VisualStudio-.NET-Core-Solution-Set-Up.md

 ## Set namespace: ##

+_This shouldn't be necessary for StateMod given the files have already been edited accordingly in the repository_

 Namespaces in C# are similar to packages in java.
 See [Java Packages V. C# Namespaces](http://www.javacamp.org/javavscsharp/namespace.html).
 When configuring the project the "Default namespace" should have been set to blank.
 With the current configuration, when creating a new file it will default to a namespace similar to:

 ```c#